 We want to thank everyone who took part in our roundtables.
 Your insight has been invaluable.
 Thanks to you, we’ve made some significant improvements to the way we’ll do things – from a specific grant round investing £20 million in family support programmes to ringfenced funding for Black, Asian and minority ethnic-led organisations.

-You can read about how your feedback shaped our thinking and decisions, in our Turning what we heard into action report.
+You can read about how your feedback shaped our thinking and decisions, in our report:

 What does the evaluation mean?